 Any man who finds himself unable to achieve or maintain an erection for more than a few weeks should visit his doctor to determine the cause.
 But, in today’s day and age many patients turn to Google before scheduling a visit with their GP, especially when it comes to embarrassing health conditions.

 Erectile dysfunction is very common and can have a range of different causes.
 This list can help you evaluate the possible reasons behind it before you visit your GP.
-Keep in mind that a professional diagnosis must be made before you buy Viagra or any other medicines; treatment for ED must be carried out under the supervision of a doctor.
+Keep in mind that a professional diagnosis must be made before you buy Viagra or any other medicines; treatment for ED can only be supplied following a health consultation.

 Depression and anxiety are examples of psychological conditions that can prevent a man from being able to perform.